NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.

-See the Configuration section below to change hot keys.

-Both hotkeys can be configured.
-See the Configuration section below.
+The keys can be configured using the Mods button on the main screen or directly in the config file.

 [h1]"Drop One" and Context Menu Hotkeys Mod[/h1]